CyVerse-learning-materials/cyverse_mooc/docs/step8.md

 ??? tip "Extending Analysis Time"

     VICE applications typically have a 48-hour run time.

-Unless you request an extension, your application will automatically save outputs.
+    Unless you request an extension, your application will save data in the `~/work/data/outputs` folder to your `analyses/` folder when it terminates.

     It is recommended that you save your work to the Data Store before time expires.

 1. In the Analyses pane of the Discovery Environment, select your unning RStudio VICE application.